Hongwu Emperor: Domestic and foreign policy

-Portrait of Empress Ma, by Wu Chang, 16th century.
-National Palace Museum, Taipei.

-In 1381, the lijia system was implemented throughout the country, and the Yellow Registers were introduced to revise the population records.
-Additionally, a census was conducted.
+In 1381, the government implemented the lijia throughout the country and introduced the Yellow Registers to revise the population records.
+A census was conducted.
 (Note: During the census of 1381, a total of 59,873,305 people were counted, but due to the fact that the census was primarily used to determine tax obligations, many citizens deliberately avoided being counted.
-As a result, in 1391, only 56,774,561 people were officially recorded.
+Only 56,774,561 people were officially recorded in 1391.
 The government, believing that the population must have increased during the ten years of peace and prosperity, ordered a recount in 1393.
 This time, the result was 60,545,812, though the actual population was likely closer to 75 million.)
-As part of this system, tax collection was transferred to the li, resulting in the abolishment of regional tax captains in 1382, but they were reinstated three years later.
-Regional tax captains collected taxes from the heads of the li and delivered to state granaries.
+As part of this system, tax collection was transferred to the li, resulting in the abolition of regional tax captains in 1382, but they were reinstated three years later.
+Regional tax captains collected taxes from the heads of the li and delivered them to state granaries.
 The li were responsible for covering expenses related to transportation, accounting, and supervision.

 The campaign against large landowners also targeted the new Ming officials.
-In 1380, land ownership of ministers and officials was reviewed, followed by a similar review in 1381 for holders of noble titles, including members of the imperial family.
+The government reviewed land ownership of ministers and officials in 1380, and that of nobles and imperial princes in 1381.
 These individuals were required to return their acquired lands to the state and were compensated with rice and silk.
 This resulted in a long-lasting fragmentation of land ownership.
 Even two centuries later, He Liangjun (1506–1573) observed that there were no large landowners in Suzhou, and no one owned more than ten times the amount of land as a small peasant.